back2Lobby/manipulate-http-response/README.md

 # **manipulate-http-resopnse**
-This library is allows manipulating network request really easy.
-It supports manipulating any response of fetch or XMLHttpRequest with JSON response.
+This package allows manipulating network request really easy.
+It will support manipulating any response of fetch or XMLHttpRequest.

+> Note: It only supports fetch with JSON response for now.

 ## **Install**
 Add following script to the end of your `<head>` section.